-After doing some Internet research and watching a few videos, we finally got to the bottom of this cats and cucumbers business.
-As many fans of cat videos already know, it appears that many cats do indeed seem to be terrified of cucumbers.
+We did some Internet research and watching a few viral videos.
+That’s how we finally got to the bottom of this business between cats and cucumbers.
+Have you seen any of these viral cat videos?
+If so, you know that it appears many cats are indeed terrified of cucumbers.

-The cat and cucumber videos that quickly became popular online tend to involve someone placing a cucumber on the floor behind a cat while the cat is otherwise occupied, such as when it is eating or drinking.
-When the cat turns around and sees the cucumber, it usually exhibits a strong reaction.
+These videos show someone placing a cucumber on the floor behind a cat.
+Meanwhile, the cat is otherwise busy.
+They might be eating, drinking, or playing with a favorite toy.
+When the cat turns around and sees the cucumber, it usually has a strong reaction.

 Some cats freak out, jump into the air, and run away.
 Others stare at the cucumber as if afraid it will attack them.
-Many cats appear extremely curious and wary.
-While some cats don't show any type of fear, the majority does seem to be afraid of cucumbers.
+Many cats appear very curious and wary.
+While some cats don’t show any type of fear, most of them do seem to be afraid of cucumbers.

-What's going on here?
-Is this an innate behavior that has been passed down through generation after generation of cats as a result of an ancient, prehistoric cat being attacked by a giant cucumber?
+What’s going on here?
+Is this a natural reaction that has been passed down?
+Have generations of cats feared cucumbers?
+Was an ancient cat attacked by a giant cucumber?
 Not likely!

-Could cats hate the taste of cucumbers so much that they can't stand the sight of them?
+Could cats hate the taste of cucumbers so much that they can’t stand the sight of them?
 How could they?
-Cucumbers can be turned into delicious pickles!
+Cucumbers are delicious!

-Instead, scientists have a couple of theories about why many cats seem to have exaggerated reactions to cucumbers.
-For example, some believe that cats may think cucumbers look like snakes.
-Mistaking a cucumber for a potentially-dangerous predator would certainly explain a strong negative reaction.
+Instead, scientists have a couple of theories about why many cats seem to fear cucumbers.
+Some think that cats may think cucumbers look like snakes.
+Mistaking a cucumber for a predator would certainly explain their strong reaction.

-Others, however, think that cats might simply be experiencing a fear of the unknown that elicits a startle response.
-Rather than being afraid of just cucumbers, they believe cats would have similar reactions to a pineapple, a plunger, or a plastic spider — or anything placed secretly behind them.
+Others think that cats might simply be experiencing a fear of the unknown.
+They believe cats would have the same reactions to anything placed secretly behind them.
+It could be a pineapple, a plunger, a plastic spider, anything!

-Animal experts warn that you shouldn't go testing other items to see whether they'll scare cats.
-Purposefully trying to scare cats — with cucumbers or any other items — isn't nice and can cause cats unnecessary stress that can be harmful to their health.
+Animal experts warn that you shouldn’t go testing other items to see whether they’ll scare cats.
+Purposefully trying to scare cats — with cucumbers or any other items — isn’t nice.
+It can cause cats unnecessary stress that can be harmful to their health.